 Remember, there’s lots of data tying load times to important metrics like conversion rate and bounce rate.
 So if you have a “serious” website, like a membership site or eCommerce store, NitroPack might well pay for itself by helping you sell more products and create happier customers.

 Final verdict?
 If you’re willing to invest in your site’s performance, you should definitely consider NitroPack.
-If you’re using WordPress and on a tight budget, a one-time fee plugin like WP Rocket might give you better value.
+If you’re on a tight budget, they have a limited free plan that is enough for small websites.

 Disclosure: This post contains affiliate links.
 This means we may make a small commission if you make a purchase.